Jem Mace: Exhibitions

 As Mace rose to become the British champion he supplemented his income with exhibition work in the popular Victorian travelling circuses, becoming a circus proprietor himself for a short time.
 Most notably, he toured Lancashire with Pablo Fanque's Circus Royal in the late summer and autumn of 1861—Fanque being England's first black circus proprietor.
 Fanque was later honoured in the Beatles song "Being for the Benefit of Mr. Kite!"

 In the summer of 1870, he gave three-round exhibitions in New Jersey and New York with American champion Joe Coburn.

-In 1878–79, Mace had as many as 30 three-round exhibition exhibitions with John Thompson in Melbourne, Victoria, Australia, and two with the Australian champion he had mentored, Larry Foley.
+In 1878–79, Mace had as many as 30 three-round exhibitions with John Thompson in Melbourne, Victoria, Australia, and two with the Australian champion he had mentored, Larry Foley.
 These exhibitions, fought with gloves, paved the way for the worldwide acceptance of gloved boxing, and eventually the newer Queensberry Rules which required new gloves for each boxer.
 In 1882 he toured New Zealand where he discovered future world heavyweight champion Bob Fitzsimmons.
 With the help of his protégé, Australian champion Larry Foley, he schooled a generation of mostly Australian boxers, including the Caribbean-born Peter Jackson, multiple-weight-class champion, British-born Bob Fitzsimmons, and Young Griffo.
 In 1883, he returned to America as manager of the New Zealander Herbert Slade.
 He toured extensively with Slade in exhibitions in the latter half of 1882 in New Zealand and in the first half of 1883, first in New York, and then back in England.
 Around 1885, he performed a benefit with his close friend and boxing partner Bill Clark in New York.

 On 10 February 1883, Mace returned to England after the death of his son Edward Albert from drowning in the Thames, and resumed his English exhibitions by April of that year with Herbert Slade.
-In 1884, he performed English exhibitions with Ed Smith and Jack Smith and toured England with exhibitions against Jack Knifton and Charlie Mitchell from 1886 to 1887.
+In 1884, he performed English exhibitions with Ed Smith and Jack Smith and toured England with exhibitions against Jack Knifton and Charley Mitchell from 1886 to 1887.
 He continued to fight the occasional exhibition in England through 1895.

 In December 1896, returning to New York City to fight Mike Donovan in a brief exhibition, he was acclaimed by world heavyweight champion James J. Corbett as "the man to whom we owe the changes that have elevated the sport".
 Mace continued his career exclusively as an exhibition boxer and his last recorded entry into the ring was in 1909 when he was 78 years of age.
 On 8 March 1897, he performed a four-round exhibition with former world welterweight champion Tommy Ryan in Syracuse, New York, before returning to England that Summer.

 He continued to fight exhibitions in 1897, and in 1898 opened a boxing academy in Cape Town, South Africa.
 He performed exhibitions with Jack Valentine in Cape Town in 1903 and 1904.